-61 [Comment to Article 10.14.1: For example, subject to Article 10.14.2 below, ineligible Athletes cannot participate in a ramining came, exhibition or practice organized by their National Authority or a club within is a member of thet National Authority or a club within is a member of thet National Authority or which is funded by a governmental agency.
-Further, an Ineligible Athlete Any Int.
-Compete in a non-Signatory professional league (e.g., the National Actority Sister (and Authority or a club within is a member of thet National Authority or a club within is indiced by a governmental agency.
-Further, an Ineligible Athlete Any Int.
-Compete in a non-Signatory professional league (e.g., the National Fockey League, the National Fockey League, the National Fockey League, the National Fockey Sister (and the National Competence) and triggering the Consequences set forth in Article 10.14.3.
-The term "activity" is so includes, for example, administrative activities, such as serving as an official, director, officer, employee, or volunteer of the organization described in this Article.
-Ineligibility imposed in their Sister (and the Sister) for the Orseinsian An Althete or other Person serving a period of Ineligibility is prohibited from coaching or serving as an Althete Support Person in any other capacity at any time during the period of Ineligibility as could also result in a violation of Article 2.10 by another Athlee.
+61 [Comment to Article 10.14.1: For example, subject to Article 10.14.2 below, Ineligible Athletes cannot participate in a training camp, exhibition or practice organized by their National Authority or a club which is a member of that National Authority or which is funded by a governmental agency.
+Further, an Ineligible Athlete may not compete in a non-Signatory professional league (e.g., the National Hockey League, the National Basketball Association, etc.), Events organized by a non-Signatory International Event organization or a non-Signatory national-level Event organization without triggering the Consequences set forth in Article 10.14.3.
+The term "activity" also includes, for example, administrative activities, such as serving as an official, director, officer, employee, or volunteer of the organization described in this Article.
+Ineligibility imposed in one sport shall also be recognized by other sports (see Article 15.1, Automatic Binding Effect of Decisions).
+An Athlete or other Person serving a period of Ineligibility, and doing so could also result in a violation of Article 2.10 by another Athlete.
 Any performance standard accomplished during a period of Ineligibility shall not be recognized by the UIM or its National Authorities for any purpose.]

-42 [Comment to Article 10.14.2: In many Team Sports and some individual sports (e.g., ski jumping and gymmastics), Albiekes cannot effectively train on their own so as to be ready to compete at the end of the Athlete's period of Ineliability.
+62 [Comment to Article 10.14.2: In many Team Sports and some individual sports (e.g., ski jumping and gymnastics), Athletes cannot effectively train on their own so as to be ready to compete at the end of the Athlete's period of Ineligibility.
 During the training period described in this Article, an Ineligible Athlete may not compete or engage in any activity described in Article 10.14.1 other than training.]